elianasoledadescudero2120/jobberwocky-eliana-escudero/README.md

 - **country** (string)
 - **skills** (array of strings)

-Our API exposes the following methods to work with jobs:
+This API exposes the following methods to work with jobs:

 #### A. ALL (GET)